codebenderhq/backpack-std/readme.md

 - [ ] add site visitor trackor, providing personalized and new experiences to your site visitors
-  - [ ] check if the site visit is from an old a new person
+  - [ ] check if the site visit is from an old or a new person

 ### Core